Warning! There have been changes to the course - please refer to the transition information

 Higher education via OUA

-- Successful completion of the Business Pathway; OR
+- Successful completion of the Business Pathway; or

 - Successful completion of 2 Core subjects from the Bachelor of Business (Logistics and Supply Chain Management)

 Students may be able to receive credit for previous studies completed at other institutions.
 To have your credit formally assessed you must first register for the RMIT degree.
 You are eligible to register as soon as you have completed a minimum of two core RMIT OUA subjects.
-An administrative fee of $165 is applicable to register for an award.
+An administrative fee is applicable to register for an award.

 Credit pathways between RMIT University VET programs, Higher Education Diplomas & Associate Degrees in the same or related discipline, enable you upon successful completion of a lower level qualification, at the required standard for admission, to apply for advanced standing in a higher level qualification.